Improving your efficiency

 Maximising the efficiency of your pallets

 The next step is to optimise your packaging to maximise the efficiency of your pallet loads.
-However, a more successful approach is considering both pallet size and pallet-optimised boxes simultaneously.
+However, a more successful approach is to consider both pallet size and pallet-optimised boxes simultaneously.

-The size of the boxes you load onto your pallet can significantly impact transport efficiency (you can potentially be paying to ship lots of empty space if they are not well-optimised).
+The size of the boxes you load onto your pallet can significantly impact transport efficiency (you may be paying to ship empty space if they are not well-optimised).

-Boxes that are too large can also lead to increased damage during transit.
+Boxes that are too large can also cause increased damage during transit.

-Finally, choosing the right material for your packaging is also crucial, depending on your products and expected handling conditions.
-Your pallet packaging should protect from pressure, shock, vibration and other environmental factors (such as moisture and inclement weather).
+Finally, choosing the right material for your packaging is also essential, depending on your products and expected handling conditions.
+Your pallet packaging should protect from pressure, shock, vibration, and other environmental factors (such as moisture and inclement weather).

-So besides size, choosing an appropriate material such as double-wall corrugated, triple-wall, or even timber for export packaging applications is vital.
+So, besides size, choosing an appropriate material such as double-wall corrugated, triple-wall, or even timber for export packaging applications is essential.

 How your packing team loads products onto your pallets plays a significant role in how well-optimised they are.